DavidTran42/davidtran42.github.io/_posts/2023-03-27-welcome-to-jekyll.markdown

 ![district](/district.jpg)

-Looking further into the different district at 4 am, it is easy to tell that the burglary happens mostly in the northern and central district of San Francisco, which are the places you would want to avoid having your home at those districts.
+Looking further into the different districts at 4 am for both before and after Covid19, it is easy to tell that the burglary happens mostly in the northern and central district of San Francisco, which are the places you would want to avoid having your home at those districts.
+Covid19 haven't really changed much the location of where the burglary is happening, but based on the numbers, the amount of burglary has incresed after Covid in comparison to before.

 Overall from this investigation by looking in the crime data before and after Covid19, it is clear that Covid19 had an affect on the crime incidents.
 Most crime incidents got lowered but a few incidents got increased numbers of their crime.
 The one that is interesting to look at is the burglary numbers, where the burglary now happens more often during the night rather than the day, where most people were at work.
 If you want to live in San Francisco, you would most likely avoid to get a home near the northern and central district.